-Fourth Annual A-Town Rumble
+Fifth Annual A-Town Rumble

-This Banner was Hung at 2012 Rumble recognizing Sponsors
+This Banner was Hung at 2013 Rumble recognizing Sponsors

-Thanks to the generosity of Sponsors & riders, the A-Town Rumble raised > $5,000 in 2012
+Thanks to the generosity of Sponsors & Riders, the A-Town Rumble raised > $5,000 in 2013

 - Snacks upon return to the market

 Purchase your Tickets, today!
 This will be an epic journey.
 Along the way we will see Parks, the state Capital, a Dead US President and the Hudson River.
 We’ll return to the Market at end of the run for some munchies and to trade war stories:).
 100% of the registration fee proceeds go to JDRF, Juvenile Diabetes Research Foundation.
 Please register ASAP.
 You can register at the door, but keep in mind that Event shirts, are only available to those who sign up for a Shirt and pre-register.
 Pre-registration will also give us an idea of how much food, drinks, etc. we will need.
 For Sponsorship Opportunities: Contact Chuck Price at 518-396-5550518-396-5550 or log onto http://atownrumble5.eventbrite.com

-Get your Company Logo on the official Event Tee-shirt, Your Logo & a Link to your Website from ScooterRiderMag.com, a Guest Blog Post on ScooterRiderMag.com, Recognition on the ATR Facebook Page as a sponsor, an event Tee, plus Your Company name on a banner at the event. $1,000
+Get your Company Logo on the official Event Tee-shirt, your Logo & a Link to your Website from ScooterRiderMag.com, a Guest Blog Post on ScooterRiderMag.com, Recognition on the ATR Facebook Page as a sponsor, an event Tee, plus Your Company name on a banner at the event. $1,000

 The “Full Throttle” Sponsorship Level